Merry Christmas from our family to yours! 🎄🥂

 Stuart Pollack

 Nice restrained and elegant Chablis-type Chardonnay.
 Apple flavor and clean and pure.
-Good value under $25. — 3 months ago
+Good value under $25. — a year ago